A POSTAL HISTORY OF ZWOLLE

 Letter from Hardenberg to Zwolle, 18 September 1813 with handstamp P.120.P / ZWOLLE.
 P.P. means port payé, postage paid.
 Also written "Franco" and two diagonal lines on the front, indicating that the postage had already been paid by the sender.

-Letters that were sent to the wrong office of destination, rated too high, paid in advance but incorrectly addressed or addressed to a person unknown to the postal ADMINISTRATION were stamped with DÉB. (déboursé = depreciated) for the department number.
+Letters that had been sent to the wrong office of destination, were rated to high, prepaid but incorrectly addressed or addressed to a person unknown to the postal administration were provided with a déboursé stamp DÉB.
+120 / ZWOLLE.
+Déboursé means written off.
+This stamp was also used until 1836 after the departure of the French, until 1828 in black, then applied in red until 1835.

 Letter from Abbeville, northern France to Staphorst, 16 November 1812.
 On the front the handstamp 76 / ABBEVILLE and top left the weight indication "8".
 Postage for a distance of 400 to 500 km, third weight class 8 to 10 grams: 11 décimes or 11 stuivers.
 However, the postage was lowered to 7 stuivers, apparently the letter weighed less, just under 6 grams.
 On reverse, "8" was written first, but after that it was deleted and changed to "7" (the postage fot a letter weighing 6 to 8 grams was 8 stuivers and to 6 grams 7 stuivers).
 Due to the depreciated amount of postage, the déboursé stamp DÉB.120 / ZWOLLE was applied.